tarwn/lessthandot-hugo/blogs/content/posts/2011-08-02-history-of-html-table-layouts.md

   Browsers, 1996-1997: MS IE3/4, NCSA Mosaic 2.1/3, Netscape 4, Opera 2/3
 </div>

-In [HTML 4][2] (April 1998), this warning was strengthened to “Tables should not be used purely as a means to layout document content”, and we were pointed to the addition of CSS1 to help accommodate this.
+In [HTML 4][2] (April 1998), this warning was strengthened to "Tables should not be used purely as a means to layout document content", and we were pointed to the addition of CSS1 to help accommodate this.
 It was noted, however, that using deprecated features was expected to continue for a little while in order to support older browsers (browser listed above).

-In [HTML 4.01][3] (Dec 1999), this warning was strengthened to the following directive: “Tables should not be used purely as a means to layout document content”.
+In [HTML 4.01][3] (Dec 1999), this warning was strengthened to the following directive: "Tables should not be used purely as a means to layout document content".

 <div style="margin: 0px 2em; font-style: italic; background-color: #eeeeee; padding: 4px;">
   Browsers, 1998-1999: MS IE5, Netscape 4.5/4.6, Opera 3.5/3.6